 Climb Breithorn (4164m)

-Today we make our way up to the Breithorn (4164m) our first 4000m peak of the week.
-This is great for further acclimatisation and we continue to progress our mountaineering skills.
-After reaching the summit we descend to the Ayas Hut and spend our first night in the mountains at an altitude of 3400m.
+Today you make your way up to the Breithorn (4164m), your first 4000m peak of the week.
+This is great for further acclimatisation and you continue to progress your mountaineering skills.
+After reaching the summit you descend to the Ayas Hut and spend the night in the mountains at an altitude of 3400m.

 Climb Castor (4228m) and Pollux (4092m)

-Waking up early we set off from the Ayas Hut and aim to climb Castor (4228m) and if we have time we will also climb Pollux (4092m) before descending down to Zermatt for a welcome night back in the hotel.
+Waking up early, you set off from the Ayas Hut and aim to climb Castor (4228m) and if you have time you will also climb Pollux (4092m), before descending down to Zermatt for a welcome night back in the comfort of the hotel.

 Time for the main objective

-Time to set off for the main objective of this course: The Dufourspitze (4634m).
-We leave our hotel and set off to the Monte Rosa Hut by taking the Gornergrat railway and then hiking for approximately 4 hours.
-We settle in to the hut and try and get a good night sleep at an altitude of 2795m.
+Time to set off for the main objective of this course: the Dufourspitze (4634m).
+You leave your hotel and set off to the Monte Rosa Hut by taking the Gornergrat railway followed by a 4 hour (approx.) hike.
+You settle into the hut for the night and try to get a good night’s sleep at an altitude of 2795m.

-We set off very early from the Monte Rosa Hut and aim to climb the Dufourspitze before returning back to the same hut for the night.
-It is a long and demanding summit day that will take us up to 10 hours in total from leaving the hut to returning for the night.
-We spend this night in the hut and reflect on the achievements of the day over a delicious meal.
+You set off very early from the Monte Rosa Hut and aim to climb the Dufourspitze before returning back to the same hut for the night.
+It is a long and demanding summit day that will take you up to 10 hours in total from leaving the hut to returning for the night.
+You spend this night in the hut and reflect on the achievements of the day over a delicious meal.

 Descend back to Zermatt

-After a more leisurely breakfast than yesterday, we make our way back down to the Gornergrat railway and descend to our hotel in Zermatt.
+After a more leisurely breakfast than yesterday, you make your way back down to the Gornergrat railway and descend to your hotel in Zermatt.
 There is the option to depart this afternoon if needed, otherwise you can enjoy a well deserved afternoon rest before a final meal and celebration together in the evening.
 Overnight in the hotel is included.